-Our real amplitudes N-layer QML networks with and without data re-uploading layers compose a quantum gate $U$ encoding a data point in qubits, parametrized quantum gates $V_i$, and non-parametrized quantum gates $W_i$, respectively:
+Our real-amplitude N-layer QML networks with and without \emph{data re-uploading} layers are composed of a quantum gate $U$ encoding a data point in qubits, parameterized quantum gates $V_i$, and non-parameterized quantum gates $W_i$, respectively:

 and

 where $W_i$ represents all-to-all entanglement \cite{copy1}.